agormp/sumt/README.md

 * `-t 0.95`: Report 95% credible set of topologies (i.e., all the most frequently seen topologies to a cumulated probability of 95%)
 * `-n`: Overwrite any existing output files with no warning
 * `-r macaque olive_baboon yellow_baboon`: root consensus tree using outgroup consisting of the taxa "macaque", "olive_baboon", and "yellow_baboon".
+* `--biplen`: Set branch lengths to mean of those observed for the corresponding bipartitions in input trees
 * `-i mhc_align.run1.t`: Summarise the tree samples in the file `mhc_align.run1.t`

 ```
-sumt --all -b 0.1 -t 0.95 -n -r macaque olive_baboon yellow_baboon -i mhc_align.run1.t
+sumt --all -b 0.1 -t 0.95 -n -r macaque olive_baboon yellow_baboon ---biplen i mhc_align.run1.t
 ```

 ### Example 4:
-#### Maximum clade credibility tree with mean node depths
+#### Maximum clade credibility tree with "common ancestor" node depths

 The command below causes sumt to do the following:

 * `--mcc`: Compute maximum clade credibility tree.
 Note: input trees need to be based on a clock model for this to be meaningful.
 * `-b 0.25`: Discard 25% of tree samples as burn-in
-* `--meandepth`: set node depth for each clade to mean node depth observed for that clade among input trees (and branch lengths are then based on these depths).
+* `--cadepth`: set node depth for each clade to mean node depth observed for MRCA of that clade among input trees (this is the same as `treeannotator -heights ca` in the BEAST2 package).
 Note: only meaningful when input trees are clock trees.
 * `-n`: Overwrite any existing output files with no warning
 * `-s`: Compute average standard deviation of clade frequencies as a measure of MCMC convergence
 * `--basename beast_summary`: produce output files with the indicated stem
 * `-i beastrun1.trees -i beastrun2.trees`: Summarise the tree samples in the files `beastrun1.trees` and `beastrun2.trees`

 ```
-sumt --mcc -b 0.25 --meandepth -ns --basename beast_summary -i beastrun1.trees -i beastrun2.trees
+sumt --mcc -b 0.25 --cadepth -ns --basename beast_summary -i beastrun1.trees -i beastrun2.trees
 ```

 #### Screen output